Ultrabenosaurus/IR_Black-DevToolsTheme/README.md

 Just edit `Custom.css` and you should see the changes instantly - if not, go to `chrome://extensions` and reload this extension.
 You can even swap out the file for a completely different theme, if you want.

 To change the theme used on the Sources panel you'll want to edit the `.cm-js-*` stuff at the bottom of `Custom.css`.
 If you replace it outright with an existing CodeMirror theme, make sure the theme name selectors (`.cm-s-*`) are changed to `.cm-s-default` or it won't work.
-Also not sure if ever CSS rule needs an `!important` but it can't hurt, right?
+Also not sure if every CSS rule needs an `!important` but it can't hurt, right?

 ## License ##